Snail of Approval Directory

 Through this program, we strive to create transparency for Middle Tennesseans around buzzwords like “local,” “sustainable,” and “farm-to-table” and to honor restaurants and eateries that live up to these ideals.
 Food must taste good and be good for us.

-Our first-ever Snail of Approval recipients span a range of cuisines and neighborhoods, and we're honored to have them representing the Middle Tennessee region.
+Our Snail of Approval recipients span a range of cuisines and neighborhoods, and we're honored to have them representing the Middle Tennessee region.
 Learn why we awarded each a Snail below.

 Henley | Nashville